Sacred Parenting (Ephesians 6:4)

 Okay, I had to use a noun as a verb, but it’s the closest I can get to what Paul says in Ephesians 6:4.
 It’s consistent with the way that God treats us.
 In an age in which fathers were allowed to treat their children as harshly as they liked, Paul said, “And now a word to you fathers.
 Don’t make your children angry by the way you treat them.”
 Colossians 3:21 tells us why.
 It says, “If you do [provoke or exasperate them], they will become discouraged and quit trying.”

 There are some parents who push their children pretty hard.
 I know firsthand what an exasperated child looks like, because I’ve exasperated mine on more than one occasion.
 We have all kinds of ways we can exasperate them.
-It’s possible to blame them more than praise them; to set standards so high that nobody could ever keep them; to push them in an unreasonable way academically or athletically or musically.
+It's easy to criticize them more than to praise them, set unrealistic standards, or pressure them too much in sports or music.
 I find that one of the ways that I sometimes exasperate my children is to rush them.
 I can get in such a hurry that I get them all flustered because they’re not moving as fast as I would like.
-Paul tells us not to do that, because if we do – if we place unhealthy expectations on them, constantly criticize and blame them, or even worse, attempt to live through them – then they will get discouraged and give up.
+Paul advises against placing unhealthy expectations on others, criticizing them constantly, or trying to live through them, as this may lead to their discouragement and eventual defeat.

 When you think about it, the best example of that kind of parent is the father of the prodigal son.
 He had every right to treat his son harshly, and to reject him.
 But he didn’t treat his son as he deserved.
 The father of the prodigal son is a picture of God, and the way that he treats us.
 Psalm 103:10 says, “The LORD is like a father to his children, tender and compassionate to those who fear him.”

 We’re going to see in a few minutes that there may be some parents here who never have a problem with pushing your kids too hard.
 You may have the opposite tendency of not pushing them all.
-But there may be parents here whose standards for their children are so impossibly high that your children are always frustrated.
+Some parents may set such high standards for their children that it leads to constant frustration.
 They never measure up.
 You find it easier to criticize your children than to praise them.
 Your children may have let you down, and you haven’t forgiven them.
-You may even be in a situation in which you need to humble yourself and apologize to one of your own children.
+Sometimes, you may need to apologize to your own child and humble yourself.

 There may be parents here who are sometimes too harsh with their children – who make rules without explaining them, are sometimes unreasonable or inconsistent with boundaries, who ignore their children’s wishes without explanation.